Apple Watch Series 11, Ultra 3 and SE3 review: Which should you buy?

 - Missing some Ultra features

-Battery life has also gone up on Series 11, for the same reasons as on the Apple Watch Ultra 3 below: batteries which have been redesigned and power efficiencies from the 5G modem.
+Battery life has also increased on Series 11, for the same reasons as on the Apple Watch Ultra 3 below: the batteries have been redesigned, and power efficiencies have been improved from the 5G modem.
 It means that the claimed life has gone up from 18 hours to 24 hours.
 Since it recharges fast, it’s easy to use the Watch during the day, track your sleep at night and then recharge quickly in the morning when you’re taking a shower, say.

 Unlike the other Watches, Series 11 comes in two metal finishes, aluminium or titanium.
 The titanium models all have cellular connectivity included, while aluminium comes in GPS-only or GPS plus cellular.
 Titanium is more expensive and arguably has a more opulent look with a polished frame in gold, natural or slate titanium.
 Though the jet black aluminium version is hard to beat for good looks.